anoma/namada/documentation/dev/src/specs/encoding.md

 ## The ledger

-Most of the data in Anoma are encoded with [Borsh](#borsh-binary-encoding), except for the outer layer of [transactions](#transactions) that are being passed via Tendermint and therefore are required to be encoded with protobuf.
+Most of the data in Namada are encoded with [Borsh](#borsh-binary-encoding), except for the outer layer of [transactions](#transactions) that are being passed via Tendermint and therefore are required to be encoded with protobuf.

 ### Borsh binary encoding